BSc (Hons), M.A., D.Phil, C. Chem, MRSC, MemASABE

-Nicholas was formerly a Fellow of Oriel College and is a member of Congregation of the University of Oxford.
+Nicholas Crouch has a D.Phil. in Chemistry, obtained at St. John's College, University of Oxford, and was formerly a Fellow of Oriel College and is a member of Congregation of the University of Oxford.
 During his employment at Oxford he was involved as an expert witness in several multi-billion dollar patent lawsuits in the USA.
+He joined Brookes Bell in 1999.

 - B.Sc.
 (Hons) in Chemistry, King's College, University of London.